davidrupprecht/nianullblog/_posts/2020-05-16-5G_release_16_without_mandatory_full_rate_integrity_protection.md

 ---
 layout: post
-title:  "5G release-16 without mandatory full-rate integrity protection."
+title:  "5G Release-16 Without Mandatory Full-Rate Integrity Protection?"
 date:   2020-05-16 14:20:58 +0200
 author: David Rupprecht
-categories: integrity_protection 5G
+categories: 5G integrity_protection
 ---

 Missing integrity protection is one of the biggest threats to the security of the present (LTE) and future (5G) mobile network generations.
 As demonstrated with the aLTEr and IMP4GT attack, an attacker only in the vicinity of the victim can break the fundamental security aims [[1][1],[2][2]].
 The aLTEr attack allows an attacker to redirect to a malicious website by manipulating the destination address of IP packets.
 With the IMP4GT attack, an attacker can forge arbitrary and read arbitrary IP packets, which lead to a full impersonation of a victim towards the network and vice versa.
 With this impersonation, an attacker can bypass any operators' firewall mechanism.
 Both attacks exploit the lack of integrity protection of the user plane in LTE.
 However, also, the current 5G specification does not mandate full rate user plane integrity protection, which makes them vulnerable to the same attacks.
 Those 5G networks will surround us for the next few decades.
 Therefore, is mandatory user plane integrity protection indispensably connected with the security of 5G.